-Well, it’s the end of the month and that means that it’s time for me to make my usual list of links to my favourite articles about making art, writing fiction and/or making webcomics that I’ve posted here over the past month.
+Well, since it’s the end of the month, I thought that I’d do my usual thing of collecting a list of links to the ten best articles about writing etc.. that I’ve posted here over the past month.
 As usual, I’ll also include a couple of honourable mentions too.

 Anyway, here are the lists 🙂 Enjoy 🙂